sorshoj/picross/README.md

 ### Reference
-- Blue Color on Buttons is 0x1023ED
+- Blue Color on Guidelines is 0x1023ED
+- Green Color on Buttons is 0x05fa46
+- Red Color on Buttons is 0xff0000
+- Grey Color is 0x828282